Home Planning & Renovations

 A freestanding tub can be an attractive focal point if you have a spacious bathroom.
 This addition also makes a striking style statement and screams elegance.

 You can install a shower in a freestanding tub, but you will also need to add curtains to keep water off the floors.
-Other options include having both a tub and a separate shower or setting up a freestanding tub inside a shower enclosure.
+Other options include having both a tub and a separate shower or setting up a freestanding tub inside a shower enclosure, using a glass enclosure for a modern, open look.
+Frameless glass shower doors are a popular choice for a modern and sleek appearance, enhancing the overall aesthetic.

 Walk-In Showers

 Walk-in showers are easily accessible and give your bathroom a more luxurious touch.
-They come in various designs and can include some lovely details like built-in spa seats, rainfall shower heads, and soap holders on the walls.
+They come in various designs and can include some lovely details like built-in spa seats (or a built-in bench for a stylish and functional feature), rainfall shower heads, and soap holders on the walls.

-Walk-in showers can be more expensive to install than baths, however, they may be customized to fit any bathroom, and they’re easier to clean and maintain.
+Walk-in showers can be more expensive to install than baths; however, they may be customized to fit any bathroom.
+Thoughtful shower design, including layout and material choices, can enhance both the functionality and aesthetics of the space, and they’re easier to clean and maintain.

 Move the Tub/Shower Area

 Say that a contractor inspects the bathroom and discovers relocating the shower or tub will free up space.
-This will be pricier than keeping it where it is, but the extra room can be useful in a smaller-size bathroom.
+This will be pricier than keeping it where it is, but the extra room can be useful in a smaller bathroom.
 You may also want to move fixtures based on your own layout preferences or accessibility issues.
+When relocating shower or tub fixtures, it’s important to consider the plumbing requirements and potential costs involved, as proper plumbing work is essential for functionality and code compliance.

 Tile or Acrylic

 As the renovation progresses, you’ll likely have to choose between two main options for the shower walls – tiles and acrylic.
+In addition to these, there are a variety of shower wall materials to consider, including large-format tiles and engineered stone, which can significantly affect maintenance needs and the overall appearance, especially if you want a seamless look.
 Before making a decision, it’s a good idea to educate yourself on both material types and how to remodel a shower with tile or acrylic.

 While nothing can match the look or feel of tiles, they are a pricier choice and more difficult to maintain.
-Tile walls are also more prone to leaking, however, if they are installed correctly by an expert, they are highly reliable and will serve you for decades.
+Tile walls are also more prone to leaking.
+Compared to a traditional tile floor, alternatives like an acrylic shower pan offer easier maintenance and greater durability, reducing issues like cracks and leaks.
+However, if they are installed correctly by an expert, they are highly reliable and will serve you for decades.
+Proper laying technique is crucial—each tile must be laid flat, with careful attention to the edge for a seamless look.

 Acrylic and Fiberglass